kean/PulsePro/README.md

 # License

-Pulse is available under the MIT license.
+PulseUI is available under the Apache License license.
 See the LICENSE file for more info.